traceypooh/multi-line-chart/README.md

-# “How a Denosaur 🦕 is making it so Everyone Can Code” (JS + Deno & democratizing coding)
+# How a Denosaur 🦕 is making it so Everyone Can Code

 [Aaron Swartz Day 2021](https://www.aaronswartzday.org/asd-2021/) coding talk.